Astrophysics (Index)About

 In extremely hot environments, such as some active galactic nuclei (AGNs), iron may be ionized to the point that it has a few or no electrons (such as Fe XXVI missing 25 and Fe XXVII missing all, i.e., fully ionized) and spectral lines associated with these states are of interest.

 In planetary science and geology, the means by which Earth's crust acquired iron is of interest.
 The iron present at the formation of the Earth itself is naturally at the core due to its high density.
-Isotopic ratios of iron found on Earth and elsewhere in the solar system are not identical, leading competing theories how this came about.
+Isotopic ratios of iron found on Earth and elsewhere in the solar system are not identical, and there are competing theories regarding how this came about.
 It is considered plausible that all the crust's iron is from meteorites.

 (element,metal,chemistry)